 A court in Belgium has postponed issuing a ruling on the extradition of the Spanish rapper Valtonyc.

-"We still have in Belgium a law that's like from the 1800s making it an offence to insult the king," said Simon Bekaert, Valtónyc's defence lawyer.
+"We still have in Belgium a law that's like from the 1800s making it an offense to insult the King," explains Simon Bekaert, Valtónyc's defense attorney.

-In Belgium, lèse-majesté, an offence towards the royal family, remains a criminal offence.
+In Belgium, lèse-majesté, offence towards the royal family, remains a criminal offence.

 The singer, whose real name is Josep Miquel Arenas, was sentenced in Spain to three and a half years in prison for writing lyrics praising terror groups and insulting the Spanish royal family.